Emb3rs-Project/p-core-functionalities/README.md

+# EMB3RS Core functionalities (CF) module

+## Introduction
-The Core Functionalities module will allow a full characterization of the main objects of the EMB3Rs platform and prepare the data for the simulation process by the analysis modules.
+The Core Functionalities (CF) module performs a full characterization of the main objects (sinks and sources) of the EMB3Rs platform and prepare the data for the simulation process by the analysis modules.

 For sources, the CF module is divided into 2 submodules: characterization and simulation.